 Abstract The Extracellular Signal-Regulated Kinase (ERK) is part of a key, signaling pathway that regulates both transcription and translation in many cell types.
 Increases in intracellular calcium levels results in the CaM Kinase-dependent activation of ERK and cell growth in MCF-7 breast cancer cells.
 ERK has also been shown to play a role in the regulation of MCF-7 cell proliferation through control of downstream transcription factors including Elk-1.
 The hormone, Vitamin D has been suggested to play an inhibitory role on cancer cells by blocking ERK activation.
 Our goal was to evaluate the ability of E2 to activate Elk-1, through a CaM Kinase/ERK dependent pathway, in MCF-7 cells.
 We also examined Vitamin D’s inhibitory regulation of ERK and Elk-1 activation.
 Interestingly, E2 stimulation of MCF-7 cells triggered Elk-1 phosphorylation an effect that was blocked by inhibiting either CaM KK or ERK.
 Similarly, E2 treatment of MCF-7 cells also triggered a significant increase in Elk-1-dependent luciferase activity. siRNA inhibition of CaM KK or ERK blocked E2-stimulated Elk-1 luciferase activity.
 Additionally, E2 triggered a sustained increase in ERK and Elk-1 phosphorylation, both of which were blocked by Vitamin D treatment.
 Vitamin D treatment of cells also inhibited Elk-1 luciferase activity downstream of E2 stimulation.
 In summary, our data suggests that E2 utilizes both CaM KK and ERK to activate Elk-1 transcriptional activity an effect that is blocked by the hormone Vitamin D.

 Schmitt, John M. and Magill, N., "Estrogen and Vitamin D Control of Transcription in MCF-7 Cells" (2012).
-Faculty Publications - Department of Biology and Chemistry.
+Faculty Publications - Department of Biological & Molecular Science.
 78.